Stéphane Bancel

-Stéphane Bancel (born 20 July 1972) is a French business executive.
+Stéphane Bancel (born 1972) is a French billionaire businessman.
 He is the chief executive officer (CEO) of the American pharmaceutical and biotechnology company Moderna, known for its COVID-19 vaccine.
 Before joining Moderna, Bancel was the CEO of French diagnostics company BioMérieux.
-Bancel is a partner at Flagship Pioneering, and has served on the boards of Indigo Agriculture, Boston's Museum of Science, and Qiagen.
+Bancel is a partner at Flagship Pioneering, and has been on the boards of Indigo Agriculture, Boston's Museum of Science, and Qiagen.
 As of May 2023, his net worth was estimated at US$4.1 billion, owning about 8% of Moderna.

 Early life

 Bancel was born in Marseille, France.
 His father and mother were an engineer and doctor, respectively.
+They divorced when he was eight.
 He enjoyed computers, math, and science during his childhood.

 Bancel studied engineering at CentraleSupélec (former École Centrale Paris) and biological engineering at the University of Minnesota, earning master's degrees at both institutions.
 He went on to earn an MBA from Harvard Business School.

 Career

 Bancel was a sales director at Eli Lilly and Company, eventually becoming head of operations for Belgium.
 In 2007, he became CEO of French diagnostics company BioMérieux, and was credited with improving the company's margins.

 In 2011, Bancel joined Moderna as the CEO.
 Stat reported that Bancel led a highly secretive culture with little outside review of its science or research.